 The legacy of Second World War, the historic Stilwell Road (Ledo Road), which was constructed during the Second World War by the Allied Soldiers from Ledo in Assam, India to Kunming, China via hills and valleys of impenetrable forests of north Burma (Myanmar) which section of this road is also passed through Changlang district of Arunachal Pradesh and remnant of Second World War Cemetery one can see at Jairampur – Nampong road.

-The District lies between the Latitudes 26°40’N and 27°40’N, and Longitudes 95°11’E and 97°11’E .It is bounded by Tinsukia District of Assam and Lohit District of Arunachal Pradesh in the north, by Tirap District in the west and by Myanmar in the south-east.
+The District lies between the Latitudes 26°40’N and 27°40’N, and Longitudes 95°11’E and 97°11’E .It is bounded by Tinsukia District of Assam in the northwest and Lohit, Namsai and Anjaw Districts of Arunachal Pradesh in the north, by Tirap District in the west and by Myanmar in the east and south.

 Except Miao, Diyun, Bordumsa and Kharsang circles and a few narrow strips of flat land in some parts of Changlang, Jairampur, Vijoynagar, Nampong and Namtok circles, the whole district is hilly area.
 The hills ranging from 200 to 4500 metre in height generally slopes down towards northwest.
 The highest peak in the district is Daphabum (4500 metre) above sea level.

 Changlang district is having 362 Villages, 3 Statutory Towns and 17 Administrative Circles with a total population of 1,48,226 persons out of which 76,948 Males and 71,278 Females as per 2011 census.
 The sex ratio indicates 926 Females per 1000 Males.
 The literate population is recorded as 59.80 percent of the total population.
 The decadal growth rate of the population during 2001-2011 is recorded 18.18 % for the district.